Voting apps: What conditions must they meet?

 Oops, something is wrong, we can't download the ebook.

-End-to-end verifiable voting applications
+End-to-end verifiable voting apps

 Secure voting applications

-Easy-to-use voting applications for all ages
+Voting applications that are easy to use for all ages

 Share